 Do you try to use the whole pumpkin when you cook?
-Pumpkins are simply amazing, as a decoration and in taste, and nutritionally.
+Pumpkins are simply amazing, as a decoration, in taste, and nutritionally.
 A great vegetable all wrapped up in a very cute package.
 Since the pumpkin is such a wonder of nature we should learn how to use the whole pumpkin!
 I look forward to pumpkin season every year, and as soon as September gets rolling, I am looking for ways to decorate with pumpkins in my home and yard.
 I have been accused of rushing the fall season by getting the pumpkins out early.
 But, hey, some people rush the Christmas holiday, I rush the fall holidays.
 Its my thing!

 The first festival that includes pumpkins in a big way is Halloween.
 Not necessarily my favorite of holidays but I forgive it and put up with it because jack o’ lanterns are so much fun to make.
 Actually, my favorite holiday is Thanksgiving.
 The fall colors and delicious food combine to fill my senses.
 And pumpkins play a part both in the food, and in the decorations.

 November starts the annual cooking of the pumpkins at our home.
 This year I gathered quite a collection of different pumpkins, most of which we grew here from heirloom seeds from last year’s pumpkins.
 Last year we had a gift of many organic heirloom pumpkins from a local grocery (David’s Natural Market in Gambrills) and after feeding the pumpkins to the pigs, they nicely obliged by planting the seeds and tilling them into the ground for us!
 We had pumpkins growing everywhere!

 1. Cook the pumpkin to make delicious pumpkin puree.